LW1EXU/ruby/README.md

 # ruby
-Here i will post all my ruby works while I am learning the language
+Here I will post all my ruby works while I am learning the language.
+I am learning with a course by tutorialesprogramacionya.com